-Year after year, we hear from architects in the field that our graduates are well prepared for the profession, because they have a working understanding of what an integrated design process requires.
+Year after year, we hear from professionals in the field that our architecture degree earners are well prepared for the profession, because they have a working understanding of what an integrated design process requires.

 Given our intimate scale, the School of Architecture + Art fosters natural and effective mentoring relationships between faculty and students.
 Courses take a balanced approach to both the art and science of architecture, and we embrace environmental sustainability as part of Vermont’s ethos.